 “She needs to apologize to Catholics immediately.
 She is a disgrace,” league president Bill Donohue said.
 “We are contacting House Minority Leader Kevin McCarthy about this matter.
 He’s got a loose cannon on his hands.”

 The interview aired after Greene testified in a hearing over her eligibility to run for re-election that she did not remember whether she sent text messages to then-White House chief of staff Mark Meadows before and after the coup attempt against the Capitol.
-But as CNN reported, texts messages that Meadows provided to House investigators showed that she did:
+But as CNN reported, materials that Meadows provided to House investigators showed that she did:

 By January 17, Greene was suggesting ways to keep Trump in office, telling Meadows there were several Republicans in Congress who still wanted the then-President to declare martial law, which had been raised in a heated Oval Office meeting a month earlier.